Rahebe22/diff_ftw/README.md

 This pipeline combines established ideas from several papers; it is not a verbatim implementation of a single published model.
 The diagrams in this README are project-authored summaries.
-The table below links to useful figures in the original papers rather than reproducing them.
+The canonical figures displayed below are loaded from the arXiv paper-source renderer, attributed to their original papers, and linked back to those papers.

 ```mermaid
 flowchart TD